 Publication Type:Journal Article

-Source:Connections: The Quarterly Journal, Volume 17, Issue 2 (2018)
+Source:Connections: The Quarterly Journal, Volume 17, Issue 2, p.61-76 (2018)

-This paper is an abridged version of the proceedings of the PfP Consortium’s Conflict Studies Working Group (CSWG) workshop which took place in Berlin, 7-9 November 2016.
+This article is an abridged version of the proceedings of the PfP Consortium’s Conflict Studies Working Group (CSWG) workshop which took place in Berlin, 7-9 November 2016.
 The workshop, entitled “Countering Radical Islamism in the North Caucasus” welcomed representatives of Germany, Poland, Romania, Russia, including of course the North Caucasus.
 It was organized by the PfP Consortium at the behest of Ivan A. Babin, director of the Center for Scientific and Social Innovation (Stavropol, Russia) and Baron Udo von Massenbach, president of the German-American Business Association.
 Carmen Rijnoveanu presided the conference.